N.C. State moves to 10-0 by beating Boston College 76-57

 RALEIGH, N.C.
 (AP) — Elissa Cunane scored 14 of her 24 points in the first half and No. 3 North Carolina State avoided the type of drama from the first meeting with Boston College by defeating the Eagles 76-57 on Sunday.

 Raina Perez added 16 points, Jakia Brown-Turner notched 13 points and Jada Boyd had 10 points for the Wolfpack (10-0, 5-0 Atlantic Coast Conference).
-Cunane made all nine of her shots from the field.

 N.C.
 State had its closest call of the season in last month’s 75-69 win at Boston College, rallying from 16 points down in the fourth quarter.